Why Are Whole Foods So Expensive?

 What Is So Special About Whole Foods?

-The very basic concept of whole foods stands apart from the processed foods by keeping the quality over the quantity.
-Instead of mass-production, whole foods are carefully produced in organic farms, which ensures their higher quality.
-The whole foods are unprocessed or keep the processing as low as possible to keep their nutrients intact.
+The very basic concept of whole foods stands apart from processed foods by keeping the quality over the quantity.
+Instead of mass production, whole foods are carefully produced in organic farms, which ensures their higher quality.
+Whole foods are unprocessed or keep the processing as low as possible to keep their nutrients intact.
 They are produced using better quality materials, which increases their cost.

 Why Are Whole Foods So Expensive

 Most of us rely on processed foods.
 We need a quick fix in our daily lives.
-This results in us often forget about nutrition.
-Most the processed foods contain much oil and sugar, which are responsible for several life-threatening diseases.
-Unhealthy eating habits also increases the chance of obesity in people.
+This results in us often forgetting about nutrition.
+Most processed foods contain much oil and sugar, which are responsible for several life-threatening diseases.
+Unhealthy eating habits also increase the chance of obesity in people.
 The increasing rate of heart diseases with several others like hypertension, diabetes, and cancer points towards unhealthy eating habits and lifestyles.

 According to the market, processed foods are cheaper and easier to make than organically grown whole foods.
 They may be expensive, but they are rich in nutrients and help to counter many of the diseases.

 Whole foods contain vital nutrients and vitamin that improves our overall health.
-Studies have shown that a whole food diet can help to reduce weight.
-We can work up towards a healthy lifestyle while keeping our weight in check.
+Studies have shown that a whole-food diet can help to reduce weight.
+We can work towards a healthy lifestyle while keeping our weight in check.

 Heart diseases are a threat when it comes to our well-being.
 That is why the quality of our diet matters.
 Studies have found that people who have maintained a whole-food-based diet have a significantly less chance of developing heart disease.
 To maintain a healthy heart, plant-based whole foods are the best choice.